Greyisheep/Greyisheep/README.md

 </p>

 <p align="center">
-  <em>Data Scientist and Full-Stack Developer with expertise in FastAPI and React.
+  <em>Data Scientist and Full-Stack Developer with expertise in Golang, FastAPI and React.
 Passionate about becoming an End-to-End Software Engineer, a Competitive Programmer, and a Cloud-based Machine Learning Engineer.</em>
 </p>

 <p align="center">